cryptool-io/sc-cryptool-rs/README.md

   - Once the _release_ has been completed, calling this endpoint sends the remaining deposited funds to the owner wallet.
   - Signature data format: signed(timestamp + pool_id + deployer_address).

-- **distribute** (_timestamp: u64, signature: ManagedBuffer, distribute_data: MultiValueEncoded<MultiValue2<ManagedAddress, BigUint>>_)

-    - This enpdpoint allows the owner to send a token amount to the contract and then distribute tokens to the distribution wallets sent as parameters.
-    - The payment sent to the endpoint must also include the Egld fee payment, as an Esdt.
-      So in total 2 payments are made when calling this endpoint, first one with Egld as an Esdt and then the Esdt to be distributed.
-    - Signature data format: signed(timestamp + pool_id + deployer_address).

-- **refundPartial** (_timestamp: u64, signature: ManagedBuffer, distribute_data: MMultiValueEncoded<MultiValue3<ManagedAddress, TokenIdentifier, BigUint>>_)

-    - This enpdpoint allows the owner to refund token amounts to wallet that deposited funds according to distribute data
-    - Signature data format: signed(timestamp + pool_id + deployer_address).

-- **user_refund**(_timestamp: u64, signature: ManagedBuffer, token: TokenIdentifier, amount: BigUint_)
+- **userRefund**(_timestamp: u64, signature: ManagedBuffer, token: TokenIdentifier )

-    - This enpdpoint allows the user to refund part or all of his deposited funds.
+    - This enpdpoint allows the user to refund  all of his deposited funds in the respective token.
     - Only available if the refund is enabled and the refund deadline has not passed.
+    - The platform and ambassador fees are kept, only the group fees are returned
+    - Signature data format: signed(timestamp + pool_id + user_address + token).

+- **adminRefund** (_timestamp: u64, signature: ManagedBuffer, addresses: MMultiValueEncoded<ManagedAddress>_)

+    - This enpdpoint allows the admin to fully refund token all amounts to respective wallets
+    - The full deposited amount is returned to the user and all storages that were updated due to the deposit are cleared
+    - Signature data format: signed(timestamp + pool_id + admin_address).

+## Owner Callable Endpoints on Production Distribution SC:

+- **distribute** (_pool_id: ManagedBuffer, batch_id: u32, timestamp: u64, signature: ManagedBuffer, distribute_data: MultiValueEncoded<MultiValue2<ManagedAddress, BigUint>>_,
+    )
+    - This enpdpoint allows the admin to distribute tokens to the respective addresses
+    - The addresses that receive the funds should be registered in the wallet database
+    - The sum of the amounts that will be sent to the addresses should sum to the total payment made to this endpoint
-    - Signature data format: signed(timestamp + pool_id + deployer_address + token + amount).
+    - Signature data format: signed(timestamp + pool_id + batch_id + admin_address).

 ## User Callable Endpoints on Production Wallet Database SC: